Running Tests On An Application That Requires Authentication

 If your MFA process involves steps performed outside of the browser (such as voice, text message, or opening a mobile application that does not leverage TOTP), consider reaching out to your MFA provider to ask if your MFA settings can be modified or if MFA can be turned off when identifying requests as coming from Synthetic browser tests (such as for a specific set of credentials or Synthetic tests specific headers) for testing purposes.

-We are constantly adding features to help you record test scenarios more easily.
-Help us work on the MFA systems that matter the most to you by sending us feedback
+Datadog is constantly adding features to help you record test scenarios more easily.
+Sending feedback

 Leverage browser test configuration options